 He has appeared in courthouses throughout Maricopa County and is well-known by judges, prosecutors, and fellow lawyers.
-He personally handles all of his own cases and never hands a case over to an associate or partner.

 Mr. Silva has extensive experience handling serious felony cases and high-profile criminal cases covered by the national news.
 He was defense counsel in the "Wal-Mart Murder" trial in July, 2000, and was defense counsel in the first-degree murder case of "State v.
 Barraza" in 2001, which was featured on the ABC television show "State V."